Choosing one of our villas near Palermo Sicily for your holiday will allow you to move easily and visit Palermo and its main attractions.

 Tourist tour in Palermo

-Palermo is a city full of history, art and culture.
+Palermo is a city full of history, art, and culture.
 Indeed, it was titled “European Capital of Culture” in 2018.
 Thanks to its strategic position in the Middle Eastern Mediterranean, a mixture of cultures stepped into this fantastic city and left an extraordinary art inheritance, which you can visit if you stay in one of our villas near Palermo, Sicily!

-So, if you are lovers of cultural tourism, we highly suggest you visit the 8 Unesco World Heritage Sites of Palermo, which are: the Cathedral of Palermo, the Royal Norman Palace, the Palatine Chapel, the Church of San Giovanni Degli Eremiti, Church of Martorana, Church of San Cataldo, the Admiral’s Bridge and the Zisa.
+So, if you are a lover of cultural tourism, we highly suggest you visit the 8 Unesco World Heritage Sites of Palermo, which are: the Cathedral of Palermo, the Royal Norman Palace, the Palatine Chapel, the Church of San Giovanni Degli Eremiti, Church of Martorana, Church of San Cataldo, the Admiral’s Bridge and the Zisa.

-However, there are many other places worth visiting such as the botanical garden, Piazza marina, Corso Vittorio Emanuele and its small streets leading up and down, Palazzo Chiaramonte, Quattro Canti and so on.
+However, there are many other places worth visiting such as the botanical garden, Piazza Marina, Corso Vittorio Emanuele and its small streets leading up and down, Palazzo Chiaramonte, Quattro Canti, and so on.